Invest

 American Progress, accessed https://www.americanprogress.org on November 12, 2024.

 Ironically, the very reason home health aids are no longer considered small business in Washington is because the state passed a controversial bill (Senate Bill 6199) that unionized home workers.
-SB 6199 required home workers, taking care of their own family members in their own homes, to join the Service Employees International Union (SEIU).
+SB 6199 required home workers, taking care of their own family members in their own homes, to take training from the Service Employees International Union (SEIU).
 The bill was forced through the legislature and dramatic fashion, the entire minority party walked off the floor when the majority party would not let them speak on the bill.
 The vote was 50-0 with 48 representatives not voting.

 The unionization requirement passed by the state legislature is another example of the state overreaching and destroying small businesses.
 Washington is clearly struggling compared to the rest of the county, including Idaho and Oregon.